All stock market sectors have their own unique criteria and set of rules for both valuation and for trading specific securities.

 In order to provide a conservative estimate of ore grade, both the frequency and distribution of high-grade assays should be carefully identified.
 One needs to be wary of narrow high-grade intersections that are averaged over large core lengths to create "stretch assays", which can be misleading.

 Use fundamentals for the main direction, quantitative and technical analysis for timing.

 Like all commodity producers, for a gold stock to provide the investor with stable long-term capital appreciation there must be substantial increases in reserves or physical production over time.

 A review of the Financial Post 10-Year Range and Dividend book provides ample evidence that the vast majority should be traded.
 Only a small number rank as "buy and hold" investments and only a few pay dividends.
 Over the past twenty years, gold stocks have been great speculations and, with few exceptions, poor investments.

-The investor needs to identify in which category he wishes to place a specific
+The investor needs to identify in which category he wishes to place a specific security:

 • Those securities he should rent,

 The vast majority falls into the first two categories.
 In essence, most gold stocks are made to be bought and sold.